 Benefits of Integrated Pest Management Tulsa

-While the prevention of infestations is a large boon of IPM, there are many other useful benefits of it, including:
+While the prevention of infestations is the main benefit of IPM, there are many other useful benefits:

 - Its cost-efficiency and healthiness compared to traditional pest control methods.

 - Its environmental consciousness compared to conventional pest control methods.